 Shale gas is natural gas that is trapped in shale formations, which are primarily comprised of fine-grained sedimentary rocks dominated by shales.
 Natural gas produced from shale is often referred to as “unconventional,” which refers to the reservoir in which it is found.
 Unconventional reservoirs are laterally continuous and regionally extensive hydrocarbon accumulations without an apparent seal or trap and often extend beyond the spill point of conventional structures.

-Upwing’s SCS can uniquely provide solutions to the combined issues of liquids in the horizontal sections of the well and liquids in the formation.
+Upwing’s SCS has demonstrated deliquification of the horizontal sections of an unconventional shale well.
 Operation of the SCS in a gas well creates a low-pressure zone at the compressor inlet at the bottom of the wellbore, thus lowering the bottom hole well pressure.
 This drawdown in the wellbore actively induces more gas flow from the formation to the wellbore.
 With higher gas flow rates and lower bottom hole flowing pressures, the increase in the velocity of the gas stream carries more liquids out of the wellbore, thus removing liquids from the vertical and horizontal sections of the well.

 Coalbed methane reservoirs are continuous unconventional hydrocarbon accumulations that contain gas entrapped by adsorption on organic macerals in coal seams.
 In some accumulations, a portion of the coalbed methane is stored as free gas in micropores and fractures or as solution gas in groundwater.
 Coalbed methane traps are regional in scale and contain giant, in place hydrocarbon volumes.